rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-messaging/ios.md

 ## Conversation

-A Conversation is a shared core component that Nexmo APIs rely on.
+A [Conversation](/conversation/concepts/conversation) is a shared core component that Nexmo APIs rely on.
 It connects Users and allows them to communicate.
-More details about Conversation concept can be found [here](/_documentation/conversation/concepts/conversation)

 ### Create new conversation

-Use the `NXMClient` to create a new conversation
+Use the `NXMClient` to create a new conversation:

 ```objective-c
 [client createConversationWithName:@"conversation name" completion:^(NSError * _Nullable error, NXMConversation * _Nullable conversation) {